jco5209/auditory-twitch/README.md

+## Needs Updated | New API Released
-This is a repo for personal tinkering with the Twitch API for knowledge and experience. 🔥 💪 🔥
+This is a repo for personal tinkering with the Twitch API for knowledge and experience.